Find out more about our organisational structure, rules and processes, plus meet the RCM Board Members

-All members of the RCM Board are practising midwives who have been elected to the Board by members of the RCM.
+All members of the RCM Board are practising midwives and maternity support workers who have been elected to the Board by members of the RCM.

 The Board meets regularly throughout each year and also conducts business electronically.
 Three Members of the RCM Board are trustees of The Royal College of Midwives Trust and also serve on board committees.
 One member of the Board is a director of RCM Trust Trading Company Ltd.

 There are three committees of the Board.

 Oversees financial reporting, risk management, internal controls, compliance systems and internal auditing.
 The Committee selects auditors for appointment and assesses their performance.

 Keeps an eye on the structure, size and composition of the Board and advises if changes are needed.
 It plays a key role in ensuring that board elections are well designed and conducted and advises the Board on arrangements for evaluating the performance of the Board, its members and its committees.